Dioscorea alata: Names

-Because it has become naturalized following its origins in Asia, specifically the Philippines, through tropical South America, and the southeastern U.S., D. alata is referred to by many different names in these regions.
+Because it has become naturalized following its origins in Asia, specifically the Philippines, through tropical South America, and the southeastern United States, D. alata is referred to by many different names in these regions.
 In English alone, aside from purple yam, other common names include ten-months yam, water yam, white yam, winged yam, violet yam, Guyana arrowroot, or simply yam.

 History of cultivation

 Dioscorea alata is one of the most important staple crops in Austronesian cultures.
-It is one of various species of yams that were domesticated and cultivated independently within the Philippines for their starchy tubers, including the round yam (Dioscorea bulbifera), ubi gadong (Dioscorea hispida), lesser yam (Dioscorea esculenta), Pacific yam (Dioscorea nummularia), fiveleaf yam (Dioscorea pentaphylla), and pencil yam (Dioscorea transversa).
+It is one of various species of yams that were domesticated and cultivated independently within Island Southeast Asia and New Guinea for their starchy tubers, including the round yam (Dioscorea bulbifera), ubi gadung (Dioscorea hispida), lesser yam (Dioscorea esculenta), Pacific yam (Dioscorea nummularia), fiveleaf yam (Dioscorea pentaphylla), and pencil yam (Dioscorea transversa).
 Among these, D. alata and D. esculenta were the only ones regularly cultivated and eaten, while the rest were usually considered as famine food due to their higher levels of the toxin dioscorine which requires that they be prepared correctly before consumption.
 D. alata is also cultivated more than D. esculenta, largely because of its much larger tubers.

 D. alata and D. esculenta were the most suitable for long transport in Austronesian ships and were carried through all or most of the range of the Austronesian expansion.
 D. alata in particular were introduced into the Pacific Islands and New Zealand.
 They were also carried by Austronesian voyagers into Madagascar and the Comoros.

-The center of origin of purple yam is unknown, but archaeological evidence suggests that it was exploited in Island Southeast Asia and New Guinea before the Austronesian expansion.
+The center of origin of purple yam is in the Philippines, but archaeological evidence suggests that it was exploited in Island Southeast Asia and New Guinea before the Austronesian expansion.
 Purple yam is believed to be a true cultigen, only known from its cultivated forms.
 The vast majority of cultivars are sterile, which restricts its introduction into islands purely by human agency, making them a good indicator of human movement.
-Some authors have proposed, without evidence, an origin in Mainland Southeast Asia, but it shows the greatest phenotypic variability in the Philippines.
+Some authors have proposed, without evidence, an origin in Mainland Southeast Asia, but it shows the greatest phenotypic variability in the Philippines and New Guinea.

+Based on archaeological evidence of early farming plots and plant remains in the Kuk Swamp site, authors have suggested that it was first domesticated in the highlands of New Guinea from around 10,000 BP and spread into Island Southeast Asia via the Lapita culture at around c.
+4,000 BP, along with D. nummularia and D. bulbifera.
+In turn, D. esculenta is believed to have been introduced by the Lapita culture into New Guinea.
+There is also evidence of an agricultural revolution during this period brought by innovations from contact with Austronesians, including the development of wet cultivation.